 4-H Youth Development

-Over the years, as the challenges facing America's youth have changed, so have the programs offered by 4-H.
+Over the years, as the challenges facing America's youth have changed, so have the programs being offered by 4-H.

 4-H began as a club for rural children and was deeply rooted in the agricultural and homemaking activities.
 Today's 4-H programs are much more than farming and sewing.
-Georgia 4-H'ers can learn how to create and maintain web sites, speak effectively, lead volunteer efforts, and make smart consumer choices.
+Georgia 4-H'ers can learn how to create and maintain web sites, speak and give speeches effectively, lead volunteer efforts, and make smart consumer choices.

 4-H youth have opportunities to demonstrate skills on projects they have selected.
 Yearly work is compiled in a portfolio that teaches skills for an impressive résumé for youth when completing high school.
 The youth also gather information on their project and present a demonstration each year.
 As 9th through 12th graders, they have the opportunity to win scholarships and go on to state and national competitions.
 The Georgia 4-H program teaches leadership, public speaking and teamwork skills and gives youth the chance to make new friends all over the state.